 You'll only be considered for a liver transplant if you've developed complications of cirrhosis, despite having stopped drinking.
 All liver transplant units require a person to not drink alcohol while awaiting the transplant, and for the rest of their life.

 Death rates linked to ARLD have risen considerably over the last few decades.
 Alcohol is now one of the most common causes of death in the UK, along with smoking and high blood pressure.

 Life-threatening complications of ARLD include:

 - build-up of toxins in the brain (encephalopathy)

 - fluid accumulation in the abdomen (ascites) with associated kidney failure

 Read more about the complications of ARLD.

-The most effective way to prevent ARLD is to stop drinking alcohol, or stick to the recommended daily limits and have at least two alcohol-free days a week.
+The most effective way to prevent ARLD is to stop drinking alcohol or stick to the recommended limits:

-A unit of alcohol is equal to about half a pint of normal strength lager or a pub measure (25ml) of spirits.
-You can use the drinking self-assessment tool to work out whether you're drinking too much.
+A unit of alcohol is equal to about half a pint of normal-strength lager or a pub measure (25ml) of spirits.

 See our drinking and alcohol pages for more information and advice.